 Our dog diets are specific to the individual.
 States of health, food tolerances and the dog parent’s circumstances impact this work.
 For example, diets for kidney disease must be lower in phosphorus.
-White rice, and especially the glutinous variety is extremely low in this mineral (and a great source of manganese) which allows some diets to include small amounts of other foods than would be possible otherwise.
+White rice, and especially the glutinous variety is extremely low in this mineral (and a great source of manganese) which allows some diets to include small amounts of other foods which would be impossible otherwise.
 This is important because inappetence is a part of kidney disease, so being able to use different foods can make a positive impact.

 Rice is highly digestible for dogs and plays an important role at times, so we want to address a concern that some people may have.